RJDennis/ChebyshevApprox.jl/README.md

 p = chebyshev_polynomial(order,x)
 ```

-will return a 2D array containing the Chebyshev polynomials of orders 0---5 evaluated at the point `x`.
+will return a 2D array (1 $\times$ 6) containing the Chebyshev polynomials of orders 0---5 evaluated at the point `x`.
 If `x` is a 1D array of points, as in:

 ```julia
 order = 5